meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/notification/README.md

 * response body - content to send as response body

 Note: Inbound request processing is available with Script type notifications ONLY.

+## Integration with modules

+When a notification is installed using a module, it won't be triggered for the entities of the module during the installation